-- Promoting and facilitating the effective implementation of the women’s human rights in conformity with CEDAW and other international human rights treaties and mechanisms.
+- promoting and facilitating the effective implementation of women’s human rights in conformity with CEDAW and other international human rights treaties and mechanisms

-- Critically engaging with and advocating for the progressive interpretations of human rights standards, promoting the adoption of new standards, and generating knowledge and materials on women’s human rights.
+- critically engaging with and advocating for progressive interpretations of human rights standards, promoting the adoption of new standards, and generating knowledge and materials on women’s human rights

-- Contributing to the further mobilization of women towards achieving human rights based governance and to hold both State and non-State actors accountable for protecting, promoting and fulfilling women’s human
+- contributing to the further mobilisation of women towards achieving human rights-based governance and to hold both State and non-State actors accountable for protecting, promoting and fulfilling women’s human rights.

 1. DIVERSITY AND INCLUSION – CREATING THE SPACE FOR WOMEN’S VOICES / PARTICIPATION

 We subscribe to the principle of ‘nothing about us without us’ universally understood to mean that there should be no policy or decision made without the participation of affected communities.
-In this principle we also prioritize the participation of marginalized groups and seek to ensure respect for diversity and valuing individual or group differences while recognizing our common humanity and universal rights and freedoms.
+In this principle we also prioritise the participation of marginalised groups and seek to ensure respect for diversity and valuing individual or group differences while recognising our common humanity and universal rights and freedoms.